wp-plugins/autodescription/readme.txt

 = Caching =

 This plugin can be heavy on large pages (with book-like content).
 Therefor *a caching plugin is adviced*.
-This plugin will not output anything if no object caching plugin is found and the user is logged in.

 **This plugin will always output the meta data when the user isn't logged in.
 Because Google is never logged in, your SEO meta output is always displayed correctly.**